Listening & Reading

 - Students should not use any abbreviations to describe – Days, Months and Streets.
 For eg – Monday should not be written as – Mon.
 Likewise, the month February should not be written as – Feb and Street should not be written as – St. Your answers will be marked incorrect.

-- Many students response in the main answer sheet are impossible for the Examiners to comprehend.
+- Many students responses in the main answer sheet are impossible for the Examiners to comprehend.
 Sometimes alphabets such as R seems to look like an S, T seems to look like an F and so on.
-Therefore, it is advised that student’s transfer all their word answers to the main answer sheet in – Capital Letters to avoid mark downs.
+Therefore, it is advised that student’s transfer all their word answers to the main answer sheet in – Capital Letters to avoid markdowns.

 - In the Reading and Listening test, there will be a lot of Objective questions.
 Many students simply do not attempt them because they either have not found the answer or they did not have enough time.
 If any of these situations arise, students must guess the answer as there is a 20 percent possibility of getting the correct answer.
 Also, there is no negative marking for guessing.